11neflibata/ASPWBART/README.md

 - evaluate.py  --  evaluate the efficiency of ASPWBART

-**experiment**  --  compare the corresponding semantics in the four argumentation frameworks
+**experiment**  --  compare the corresponding semantics in different argumentation frameworks